 Most awards fall within the range of $15,000 to $40,000 per year for periods of one or two years.
 Applications for larger amounts and longer durations must be very strongly justified.
 The foundation awards research grants to individuals (or a few principal investigators at most) for individual projects and does not award grants to institutions for institutional programs.
 Individuals who receive research grants may be subject to taxation on the funds awarded.

-New applications must be received (not post-marked) by August 1, for a decision in December.
-Applications are reviewed once a year and final decisions are made by the Board of Directors at its meeting in December.
+New applications must be submitted by August 1, for a decision in December.
+Final decisions are made by the Board of Directors at its meeting in December.
 Applicants will be informed promptly by email as well as letter of the Board's decision.
 Grants ordinarily commence on January 1 but later starting dates may be requested if the nature of the research makes this appropriate.

 Education and Citizenship